 This buffer is used for electrophoresis separation of DNA

-TBE buffer is a buffer solution made up of Tris base, boric acid and EDTA (or Tris-borate-EDTA altogether).
-This buffer is often used for agarose gel electrophoresis in the analysis of DNA products resulting from PCR amplification, DNA purification protocols or DNA cloning experiments.
+TBE buffer (Tris-borate-EDTA) is a buffer solution made up of Tris base, boric acid and EDTA (ethylenediaminetetraacetic acid).
+This buffer is often used for agarose gel electrophoresis in the analysis of DNA products which result from PCR amplification, DNA purification protocols or DNA cloning experiments.

-TBE buffer is particularly useful for separation of smaller DNA fragments (MW < 1000), such as small products of restriction enzyme digests.
+TBE buffer is particularly useful for the separation of smaller DNA fragments (MW < 1000), such as small products of restriction enzyme digests.
 TBE has a greater buffering capacity and will give sharper resolution than TAE buffer.
-TAE buffer is a solution made up of Tris base, acetic acid and EDTA (Tris-acetate-EDTA).
+TAE (Tris-acetate-EDTA) buffer is a solution made up of Tris base, acetic acid, and EDTA.

 TBE is generally more expensive than TAE and inhibits DNA ligase, which may cause problems if subsequent DNA purification and ligation steps are intended.
 With the three simple steps that follow, learn how to make TBE buffer.
-It shouldn't take more than about 30 minutes to create this buffer.
-Here's how:
+It shouldn't take more than about 30 minutes to create.

 Stock Solution of EDTA

-An EDTA (ethylenediamine tetraacetic acid) solution should be prepared ahead of time.
-EDTA will not go completely into solution until the pH is adjusted to about 8.0.
+An EDTA solution should be prepared ahead of time.
+EDTA will not go completely into the solution until the pH is adjusted to about 8.0.
 For a 500-milliliter stock solution of 0.5 M EDTA, weigh out 93.05 grams of EDTA disodium salt (FW = 372.2).
-Then dissolve it in 400 milliliters deionized water and adjust the pH with NaOH.
+Then dissolve it in 400 milliliters of deionized water and adjust the pH with NaOH.
 After that, top up the solution to a final volume of 500 milliliters.

 Stock Solution of TBE

-Make a concentrated (5x) stock solution of TBE by weighing 54 g Tris base (FW = 121.14) and 27.5 g boric acid (FW = 61.83) and dissolving both in approximately 900 milliliters of deionized water.
+Make a concentrated (5x) stock solution of TBE by weighing 54 grams of Tris base (FW = 121.14) and 27.5 grams of boric acid (FW = 61.83) and dissolving both in approximately 900 milliliters of deionized water.
 Then add 20 milliliters of 0.5 M EDTA (pH 8.0) and adjust the solution to a final volume of 1 liter.
 This solution can be stored at room temperature but a precipitate will form in older solutions.
 Store the buffer in glass bottles and discard if a precipitate has formed.